 Breaking Barriers for Young Women in Science Social

 Socialize and exchange ideas with those interested in undergraduate neuroscience research and education.
-Undergraduates will present their research; Faculty for Undergraduate Neuroscience (FUN) Student Travel Awards and Educator of the Year Awards will also be presented.
+Undergraduates will present their research, and the Faculty for Undergraduate Neuroscience (FUN) Student Travel Awards and Educator of the Year Awards will be presented.
 See the FUN website (www.funfaculty.org) for travel award information and to register to present a poster at the FUN Social.

 Neural Oscillations Social

 This social will bring together neuroscientists deeply in love with all aspects oscillatory about brain function.
 Neural oscillations have been ubiquitous at SfN’s annual meeting for many years.
 However, more light-hearted, out-of-the-box exchange over what may or may not unite the diverse fields that study oscillatory changes in excitability, from membrane potentials to behavioral corollaries, has been missing.
 Join us in meeting, greeting, and quizzing random people who love neural phase just as much as you do.

 Open-Source Technology Social

 Socialize and exchange ideas with researchers developing and using open-source tools for neuroscience research.
 Chat with the people behind the projects and learn about the wide variety of open-source tools that can help your experiments be more robust, reliable and creative.
 Join us for an evening of fun; you might even find a new collaborator for your open-source project!